RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

   - 30 Magic Circle Cards
   - 24 Glyph Cards (3 sets: Light, Dark, and Green of 8 cards)
   - 4 Druid Tokens (2 of Light and Dark)
-  - 100 Light and Dark Energy Cubes (50 of Light and Dark)
+  - 100 Energy Cubes (50 of Light and Dark)

 ## Object